Bart1002/Maze-visualization/README.md

 # Maze-visualization

-A simple algorithm to visualizate creation of a random Maze in Python
+A simple algorithm to visualize creation of a random Maze in Python

 ![](video_gif.gif)